Cotton Club: The Midtown years

 The club closed temporarily in 1936 after the race riot in Harlem the previous year.
-Carl Van Vechten had vowed to boycott the club for having such racist policies as refusing entry to African Americans in place.
+Carl Van Vechten had vowed to boycott the club for having in place such racist policies as refusing entry to African Americans.
 The Cotton Club reopened later that year at Broadway and 48th.
 The site chosen for the new Cotton Club was a big room on the top floor of a building where Broadway and Seventh Avenue meet, an important midtown crossroads at the center of the Great White Way, the Broadway Theater District.

 Stark and the club's owners were quite certain the club would succeed in this new location, but they realized that success depended on a popular opening show.
-A 1937 New York Times article states, "The Cotton Club has climbed aboard the Broadway bandwagon, with a show that is calculated to give the customers their money’s worth of sound and color—and it does."
+A 1937 New York Times article states, "The Cotton Club has climbed aboard the Broadway bandwagon, with a show that is calculated to give the customers their money's worth of sound and color—and it does."

 The most extravagant revue in the club's 13-year history opened on September 24, 1936, with Robinson and Calloway leading a roster of approximately 130 performers.
 Stark paid Bill "Bojangles" Robinson $3,500 a week, the highest salary ever paid to a black entertainer in a Broadway production and a higher salary than had ever been paid to any nightclub entertainer.

 In June 1935, the Cotton Club opened its doors to black patrons.
-In preparation for the Joe Louis fight the club planned a gala and, "extended an open invitation to the Sepians."
+In preparation for the Joe Louis fight, the club planned a gala and "extended an open invitation to the Sepians."
+That same year, the club was forced to close its doors due to the Harlem race riot, only to reopen one year later at Broadway and 48th Street.
+Calloway and Robinson were the house act and were paid $3,500 per week (which was reportedly the most ever paid to a nightclub performer at the time).

-The Cotton Club closed permanently in 1940 under pressure from higher rents, changing taste, and a federal investigation into tax evasion by Manhattan nightclub owners.
+The club closed permanently in 1940 under pressure from higher rents, changing taste, and a federal investigation into the alleged tax evasion of Manhattan nightclub owners.
 The Latin Quarter nightclub opened in its space and the building was torn down in 1989 to build a hotel.
-The Broadway Cotton Club successfully blended the old and new; the site was new and the décor was slightly different, but once a customer was seated it felt like a familiar place.
+The Broadway Cotton Club successfully blended the old and new; the site was new, and the décor was slightly different, but once a customer was seated, it felt like a familiar place.